CrossRef/event-data-common/README.md

 ### JWT verification

 Verify that a JWT has been passed into a header.
 More than one secret can be supplied in configuration.

+### Date and time

+Various date and time functions, mostly connected to archiving.

 ## Testing